• HOME

 PictureThe Chuck Howard Superband (Trombone virtuoso Mr. Howard in black)

-SUMMERFEST JAZZ STAGE - Milwaukee Wisconsin - 2003
+Milwaukee Wisconsin - 2003

 PictureL-R: Ed Thigpen, Jack, John Price (not in picture)